pxlit-projects/project-symonxdd-1/README.md

 - _backend-java_: contains microservices written in java
 - _demo-artifacts_: contains images, files, etc that are useful for demo purposes.
 - _frontend-web_: contains the Angular webclient

-Each folder contains its own specific `.gitignore` file.
-**:warning: complete these files asap, so you don't litter your repository with binary build artifacts!**

-## How to setup and run this application

-:heavy_check_mark:_(COMMENT) Add setup instructions and provide some direction to run the whole  application: frontend to backend._